Mark Cameron

 No software development projects are alike.
 Thus, you should carefully consider all aspects of your long-term project to make sure all your project requirements are met within a contract between you and a chosen software development company (choose it wisely, considering all key aspects.
 If you need a hand, check my article on how to choose the best contractor).

 Before you decide on one, gather all your software requirements to be sure that you’re making the right decision according to the project’s specifications and project roadmap.
-If you need a hand with gathering requirements for your app, check Gabriela’s article on how to write a software development requirements specification.

 If you’re comparing development teams, check out my article on how to select the best company.
 I’m sure it will be helpful.